 You can either cook the meal together with your partner agency or use the food you recovered to make up the meal.
-Either way, make sure that students and patrons are sitting about equally at tables.
+Either way, make sure that students are sitting with the patrons.

 Partner Agency Panel

-A Partner Agency Panel is a great idea for chapters that have multiple partner agencies (PAs).
-Ask each PA to send a representative, then have them all speak about their organization (what they do, who they serve, what their needs are, etc).
-The primary purpose of the panel is to provide networking opportunities to different PAs in the area that may not be connected, as well as allow for brainstorming opportunities in regards to collaboration.
+A Partner Agency Panel is a great idea for chapters that have multiple partner agencies.
+You ask each partner agency to send a representative, and then have them all speak about their organization (what they do, who they serve, what their needs are, etc).

 Set Up A Garden

-If it is something your PA has the time and space for, helping them set up a garden is an incredible contribution.
-Fresh vegetables can be grown in a relatively small space.
-Whether it’s container gardening, a raised bed, or a full farm, growing food is a relaxing and educational activity that promotes health and wellness to everyone involved.
+If your partner agency has the time and space, helping them set up a garden is an incredible contribution.
+You can grow a LOT of fresh veggies in a relatively small space.
+Whether it’s container gardening, a raised bed, or a full farm, growing food will contribute to the physical and mental health of all of those involved.

 It’s important to decide how you will work together to keep the garden going.
-How will the garden be funded?
 Will people served by your partner agency take care of it?
 Will your chapter be solely responsible for it?
 Who will harvest the fruit/veggies?
-Make sure you set this up ahead of time so that the garden is well taken care of.
+Make sure you determine these details ahead of time so that the garden is maintained.

 FRNDS demonstrating that a garden can yield baskets full of fun.